CURENT/ltb/docs/source/index.rst

     Getting started
     ^^^^^^^^^^^^^^^

-    New to ANDES?
+    New to CURENT LTB?
 Check out the getting started guides.
-They contain tutorials to the ANDES command-line interface, scripting usages, as well as guides to configure ANDES and work with case files.
+They contain tutorials to the LTB co-simulations in Jupyter Notebook.

     +++